LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Method

 We note that while prior studies~\cite{egiazarian2025bridging, shao2025block} empirically investigated learning full transformations using the method proposed in \citet{Liu0FSCKCTB25}, which was not developed in the context of MX quantization, there are two important distinctions from our approach.
 First, the transformations in these studies are restricted to the set $\mathrm{O}(d)$, whereas we consider the broader class $\mathrm{Aff}(d)$.
 Second, the optimization procedure differs, as we optimize over free-form matrices and use a distillation loss instead of a cross-entropy loss.
 We discuss both points in detail in Section~\ref{sec:learn-affine}.
 These design choices can have a significant empirical impact, as demonstrated in Section~\ref{sec:experiments}, but first we analyze them numerically.

 \textbf{Numerical Analysis}.
-To further illustrate Theorem~\ref{thm:q_error_base}, we evaluate several common transformations in a numerical study.
-Figure~\ref{fig:mx-block-analysis} reports quantization error and perplexity on features from Llama3.2-1B.
-Figure~\ref{sfig:qe_vs_block_size} shows the transformation MSE as a function of the MX block size.
-As expected, the quantization error increases with block size for all methods.
-Moreover, for smaller block sizes, full and block-wise Hadamard transformations perform similarly, with a slight advantage for the full Hadamard.
-We hypothesize that since outliers are typically confined to a small number of channels~\cite{Liu0FSCKCTB25}, smaller blocks allow the Hadamard transformation to spread these outliers across more blocks, reducing the overall error.
-In addition, learning rotation matrices using the approach proposed in \cite{Liu0FSCKCTB25} is comparable to using random Hadamard matrix.
-Fig.~\ref{sfig:ppl_anaylsis} further presents the perplexity for various block sizes, and Fig. ~\ref{sfig:mx_block_error_vs_index} shows the block-wise quantization error defined as, $\mathcal{E}_{B}^{i}(\matsym{T})\triangleq \frac{1}{B}\sum_{j\in\mathcal{I}_i}([\x-\matsym{T}^{-1}(Q(\matsym{T}\brackets{\x}))]_j)^{2}$.
-From Fig.~\ref{sfig:mx_block_error_vs_index}, we observe that, compared to the vanilla transformation, rotation-based transformations produce nearly uniform quantization error across blocks but increase the overall error for most of them.
-The block-Hadamard transformation reduces the error in the dominant (early-index) blocks, usually causing a minor increase in error for the remaining blocks.
-In contrast, the learned affine transform reduces the error across all blocks uniformly.
-Finally, across all the results, we observe that the learned affine transformations consistently outperform other approaches.
+To further illustrate the advantage of learning affine transformations, we evaluate several common transformations in a numerical study in Figure~\ref{fig:mx-block-analysis} on features from Llama3.2-1B.
+Figure~\ref{sfig:qe_vs_block_size} shows the transformation MSE as a function of the MX block size, Fig.~\ref{sfig:ppl_anaylsis} further presents the perplexity for various block sizes showing favorable perplexity to the learned affine transformations approach, and Fig. ~\ref{sfig:mx_block_error_vs_index} shows the block-wise quantization error defined as, $\mathcal{E}_{B}^{i}(\matsym{T})\triangleq \frac{1}{B}\sum_{j\in\mathcal{I}_i}([\x-\matsym{T}^{-1}(Q(\matsym{T}\brackets{\x}))]_j)^{2}$.
+In consistent with previous studies \cite{egiazarian2025bridging, shao2025block}, Figure~\ref{sfig:qe_vs_block_size} shows that for smaller block sizes block Hadamard transformation attains a lower error compared to the learned and non-learned full rotation transformations.
+Nevertheless, block Hadamard transformation under-performs learned affine transformation which achieve the smallest error on all block sizes.
+In addition, from Fig.~\ref{sfig:mx_block_error_vs_index}, compared to the vanilla transformation, full rotation-based transformations produce nearly uniform quantization error across blocks, thus increasing the overall error in most MX blocks.
+Block-Hadamard transformation mainly reduces the error in the dominant MX blocks (blocks with a high error) while increasing the error in the remaining MX blocks.
+And, learned affine transforms is the only methods that reduces the error across all MX blocks uniformly.
+In summary, across all the results, we observe that the learned affine transformations consistently outperform other approaches.
 This underscores the advantage of learning general affine transformations that consider both the MX block structure and the distribution of feature maps.